DandyEnders/Braille-Project/Documents/Project Requirement.md

 ### 1.4 References
 [1] Geagea, S., Zhang, S., Shalin, N., Hasibi, F., Hameed, F., Rafiyan, E. and Ekberg, M. (2018).
 Software Requirements Sepcification. [ebook] chalmers, p.2.
 Available at: http://www.cse.chalmers.se/~feldt/courses/reqeng/examples/srs_example_2010_group2.pdf [Accessed 4 Feb.
 2018].
 ## 2. Overall description
+The following section will give a breakdown of the project.
+The breakdown will explain different the interactions between classes and functions internally.
+The basic functionality will be explained, and a description of user and implementer interaction will be explored.
+Finally, the constraints and assumptions for the project will be presented.

+### 2.1 Product Perspective
+A shallow description of the project can be stated by a device that allows kids, including visually impaired kids, to learn how to read braille.
+The device will display characters/words to the user who then respond to the question by pressing buttons.
+The main system is a software to help educators to create these scenarios and questions.

+Essentially, the main system is an authoring app that must be usable by visually impaired users.
+The authoring app will provide facilities and functions to create the flow of the scenario where the user can ask questions and receive answers.
+A function for the user (educator) to record, save, and upload the audio will be given.
+Furthermore, there will be a facility implemented to save the scenario in an appropriate format and then test the scenario using provided software.

+### 2.2 Product Functions

+### 2.3 User Characteristics
+There are essentially 2 types of users that can use the application: those visually impaired, and those who are not.
+Each of these users cannot navigate through the application in the same way as one another and the application must be compatible for both types.
+***INSERT MORE HERE ON HOW WE ARE MAKING THE APP FOR BOTH USERS***

+### 2.4 Constraints

 ## 3. Specific requirements